Updated: Jun 13

 The Musee d’Orsay sits on the Seine at the center of Paris.
 It is re-purposing at its best: a former train station that has been transformed into a treasure of 19th century modernism.

-Modernism began in Paris.
-In the early 1800’s, cities exploded, with large numbers of people moving from the country to work as laborers and in factories.
-Over time, a middle class of white collar workers and merchants developed to serve the burgeoning population.
-By the 1860s, Paris, a city of 1.7 million, was transformed by wide boulevards lined with shops, cafes, and restaurants, bustling with a new pedestrian culture.
-On the weekends, dance halls in Montmartre or along the Seine provided entertainment for the wage workers and the wealthy.
+Modernism began in cities like Paris.
+In the 19th century, as factories developed and large numbers of people moved to cities to work in those factories and other related jobs, a middle class of merchants and white-collar workers developed to serve the burgeoning population.
+By the 1860s, Paris was a city of 1.7 million, with a population looking for new leisure-time activities.
+Its wide boulevards lined with shops, cafes, and restaurants bustled with a new pedestrian culture.
+On the weekends, dance halls in Montmartre or along the Seine entertained the wage workers and the wealthy.

-Trains, bringing people and goods into the city, were the epitome of a new urban culture.
+Trains bringing people and goods into the city, were the epitome of a new urban culture.
 The Gare d’Orsay was built in 1900 for the Paris Exposition Universelle as a demonstration of modern progress, with a massive central hall enclosed in iron and glass to host the train, flanked by cast iron colonnades on either side.
+In 1939, the rail station closed.

 Monet, Gare St. Lazare 1877